sauljabin/kafka-sandbox/README.md

 The Kafka REST Proxy provides a RESTful interface to a Kafka cluster.

-> Careful.
-Use this when you really need a rest interface since it is usually more complex than using conventional kafka clients.
+> Use this when you really need a rest interface since it is usually more complex than using conventional kafka clients.

 - [kafka rest](https://docs.confluent.io/platform/current/kafka-rest/index.html)
 - [kafka rest settings](https://docs.confluent.io/platform/current/kafka-rest/production-deployment/rest-proxy/config.html)